 Which is not to say that writing is all I do.
-I sing on the worship team at my church, and I serve as a deaconess, but I’m very much not a conservative (which confuses the daylights out of people who enjoy pigeon-holing).
-I live with four cats who don’t especially adore cuddling for extended periods (upwards of thirty seconds), but who delight in being the same room with me.
+I sing with a wonderful chorale.
+I live with five cats who don’t especially adore cuddling for extended periods (upwards of thirty seconds), but who delight in being the same room with me.
 I drink more tea than is probably good for me, I don’t use the treadmill desk nearly as often as I say I will, and if I get to choose my last meal, it will involve lobster, champagne, and chocolate.
 I adore live performances of music and theater although I recognize that in these challenging times, such events are either memory or dream.
 I firmly believe that in October, New England is the best place in the world.
 I make lists, and sometimes if I’ve done something that wasn’t on the list, I’ll add it just so I can cross it off.
 Thanks to the internet, I have dear friends across the U.S. and in other countries, some of whom I’ve never met face to face.
-My parents and my aunts are my biggest fans and supporters, and my elder aunt, who is in her 90s, reminds me periodically that I need to finish my novel because she’s not going to be here forever.
-(I do not come from a line of optimists.)
+My elderly parents and aunt are my biggest fans and supporters.
 I love museum gift shops.
 My favorite word is “antimacassar”, with “flense” as a close second.

 I trust that’s enough to get us started.